suoglu/Sequential-CRC-Generator/README.md

 ## Simulation

-Both modules are simulated with their default values, which corresponds to CRC-16 CCITT-FALSE.
-Additionally, configurations for CRC-32 POSIX is simulated.
+Both modules are simulated with their default values, which corresponds to CRC-16 CCITT-FALSE, in [testbench_16b.v](Sim/testbench_16b.v).
+Additionally, configurations for CRC-32 POSIX is simulated in [testbench_32b.v](Sim/testbench_32b.v)..
 All results are verified via [crccalc.com](https://crccalc.com/).

 ## Test